 The Trade Adjustment Assistance (TAA) program provides training and employment services to workers who have been laid off or have faced a reduction in hours or pay due to the impact of international trade with U.S. trading partners, including competition from imported goods or work outsourced to a different country.
-The program conducts outreach to identify potential trade-affected worker groups, and facilitates filing of TAA petitions with the U.S. Department of Labor for certification.
-At the time a petition is filed, the TAA program coordinates with stakeholders to provide early intervention to workers for Rapid Response, reemployment, and career services.
+The program partners with Rapid Response, conducts outreach to identify potential trade-affected worker groups, and facilitates filing of TAA petitions with the U.S. Department of Labor for certification.
+At the time a petition is filed, the TAA program coordinates with stakeholders to provide early intervention to workers for Rapid Response, reemployment, and career support and training services.

 TAA benefits for eligible individuals include training and training-related services and support, job search and relocation allowances, weekly income support when unemployment insurance is exhausted, and a wage subsidy for workers who are age 50 and older to help bridge the salary gap between old and new employment.
 In Alaska, most workers eligible for TAA benefits have worked in the petroleum, timber, and fishing industries.
-While the Trade program awaits reauthorization by Congress expected during 2023 for new petitions, the program continues to serve Alaskans who were workers laid off or threatened with layoff under petitions from all states certified prior to June 30, 2022.
-Alaska currently has two active petitions.
+While the Trade program awaits reauthorization by Congress expected during 2024 for new petitions, the program continues to serve Alaskans who were workers laid off or threatened with layoff under petitions from all states certified prior to June 30, 2022.
+Alaska currently has no remaining active or pending petitions, and has increased outreach efforts to notify past Trade-Affected Workers who have outstanding training benefits via the department's social media feeds and website, as well as direct email and text messaging from the AlaskaJobs platform.